Skip to content

 2. No Answer-First Content for Category Queries

-Sheath's blog had 22 posts, mostly lifestyle content: brand stories, athlete partnerships, and product launch announcements.
+Sheath's blog had 14 posts, mostly brand stories: behind-the-scenes leather sourcing, product launch announcements, and artisan spotlights.
 None of them answered the questions customers were asking AI engines.
-Queries like "best underwear for working out," "best men's basics for travel," or "what underwear prevents chafing" returned zero Sheath content because Sheath had never published content structured to answer those questions.
+Queries like "best knife rolls for professional chefs," "leather vs waxed canvas knife rolls," or "how to store kitchen knives safely" returned zero Sheath content because Sheath had never published content structured to answer those questions.

 Their product pages described features well.
 But AI engines do not recommend products based on product pages alone.
 They recommend brands that demonstrate topical authority through comprehensive, answer-first content that addresses the full range of customer questions in a category.